-Staining Jatoba wood is a personal preference and depends on your tastes and preferences.
-Jatoba wood has a natural beauty and rich color, and some people may choose not to stain it.
+Staining Jatoba wood is a subjective decision that hinges on individual tastes and preferences.
+Jatoba wood boasts inherent natural beauty and a rich color, which may lead some individuals to opt not to apply any stain.

 However, staining can be an option if you want to achieve a different color or a more uniform look.

 Tips for Finishing Jatoba

 1. Start sanding with coarse-grit sandpaper and work to finer grits to achieve a smooth finish.
 Make sure to sand with the grain of the wood, and remove all dust and debris before applying any finish.